DanielEduardoLopez/CrimePredictionMX/README.md

     callback_prec = CallbackStop()

-    callback_es = EarlyStopping(monitor='val_loss', mode='min', verbose=1, patience=10)
+    callback_es = EarlyStopping(monitor='val_loss',
+                                mode='min',
+                                verbose=1,
+                                patience=5,
+                                start_from_epoch=5,
+                                restore_best_weights = False)

     history = model.fit(X_train,
                         Y_train,
                         validation_data=(X_validation, Y_validation),
                         epochs = epochs,
                         callbacks=[callback_prec, callback_es],
-                        verbose = 1)
+                        verbose = 2)

     return model, history

 # Model fitting
 tf.keras.backend.clear_session()
-model, history = fit_model(X_train, Y_train, X_validation, Y_validation, epochs = 400, precision_threshold = 0.95)
+model, history = fit_model(X_train, Y_train, X_validation, Y_validation, epochs = 100, precision_threshold = 0.95)

 ```

 After training the model, the metrics over the epochs were plot and visualized.

-Indeed, the training binary cross entropy loss function decreased over the training epochs, from about $0.21$ to about $0.06$; whereas the validation loss only decreased from about $0.24$ to about $0.18$.
+Indeed, the training binary cross entropy loss function decreased over the training epochs, from about $0.20$ to about $0.06$; whereas the validation loss only decreased from about $0.22$ to about $0.16$.

-It is noteworthy that, after epoch $20$, the model was starting to exhibit overfitting to some extent.
+It is noteworthy that, after epoch $12$, the model was starting to exhibit overfitting to some extent.
 Thus, it was a good decision to include a early stopping callback.

-From this point, the tensorflow session should be cleared and the model retrained for 20 epochs only.
+From this point, the tensorflow session should be cleared and the model retrained for 12 epochs only.
 However, for the purposes of the present study, the already trained model was used for the subsequent steps.

 <p align="center">
 	<img src="Images/Fig_LossHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

-On the other hand, the training precision increased from about $0.79$ to about $0.90$; whereas the validation precision raised from about $0.66$ to about $0.78$.
+On the other hand, the training precision increased from about $0.79$ to about $0.89$; whereas the validation precision raised from about $0.68$ to about $0.75$.
 Thus, in overall terms, the precision metric improved mildly over the training.

 <p align="center">
 	<img src="Images/Fig_PrecisionHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

-Likewise, the training recall increased from about $0.45$ to about $0.86$; whereas the validation recall raised from about $0.45$ to about $0.75$.
+Likewise, the training recall increased from about $0.50$ to about $0.86$; whereas the validation recall raised from about $0.47$ to about $0.71$.
 So, even though the recall metric improved more over the training epochs than the precision one, the final achieved value is acceptable while still having room for improvement.

 <p align="center">
 	<img src="Images/Fig_RecallHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

 In the case of the F1 score, this is an average of the F1 scores per each label.
 Therefore, the overall F1 score tended to be low.
-And, in this sense, the training F1 score increased from about $0.07$ to about $0.42$; whereas the validation F1 score raised from about $0.07$ to about $0.29$.
+And, in this sense, the training F1 score increased from about $0.07$ to about $0.22$; whereas the validation F1 score raised from about $0.09$ to about $0.14$.

 <p align="center">
 	<img src="Images/Fig_F1ScoreHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

-The training ROC AUC metric increased from about $0.91$ to about $0.99$; whereas the validation ROC AUC metric raised from $0.90$ to about $0.97$.
-This means that there is a $97\%$ probability for model to distinguish between classes.
+The training ROC AUC metric increased from about $0.92$ to about $0.99$; whereas the validation ROC AUC metric raised from $0.91$ to about $0.96$.
+This means that there is a $96\%$ probability for model to distinguish between classes.

 <p align="center">
 	<img src="Images/Fig_ROCAUCHistoryPlot.png?raw=true" width=80% height=80%>